vortexmakes/RKH/doc/readme.txt

 <HR>
 \section trusing Using tracing tool

-- The option \c RKH_TRACE must be set to one (1), it should be defined in the specific application configuration file named \c rkhcfg.h.
+- The option \b RKH_TRACE must be set to one (1), it should be defined in the specific application configuration file named \b rkhcfg.h.

-- The trace events of interest must be defined in the \c rkhcfg.h file.
+- The trace events of interest must be defined in the \b rkhcfg.h file.
 See
-\c #RKHTR_EVENTS enumeration and \ref trcfg section.
+\b #RKHTR_EVENTS enumeration and \ref trcfg section.

 - The rkh_trace_open(), rkh_trace_close(), rkh_trace_flush(), and
 rkh_trace_getts() are platform-dependent functions, therefore the user application must implement it.
+These function prototypes are definied within \b rkhtrace.h file.
 This functions are invoked through the rkh_tropen(), rkh_trclose(), rkh_trflush(), and rkh_trgetts() macros.